 The best MacBook you can buy in 2021

-It has a superb Retina display, too, with P3 gamut support (great for photography work).
-And don’t be concerned by the 16GB memory limit.
-Apple uses something called a unified memory architecture, which is shared across the processor and GPU.
-In short, it helps the memory go much further than in standard setups.
+The 13-inch laptop has a superb Retina display, with P3 gamut support (great for photography work).
+And while the two more recent models offer more memory, the 16GB limit here shouldn't be a concern for most users.
+Apple uses something called a unified memory architecture, which is shared across the processor and GPU and helps memory go much further than in standard setups.
 As some reviewers have noted, the 16GB option performs more like 32GB in a traditional laptop.

 There’s plenty for students, too.
 You get an excellent keyboard that’s comfy even when you’re typing all day long, and its phenomenal battery life – 13 hours in our testing – is perfect for all-night study sessions and working on the go.

 In previous years, the MacBook Air was way down the Apple pecking order, far below the much more performant MacBook Pro.
-Now that both the Air and the Pro have the same M1 chip, all that has changed and the Air has become one of the best MacBooks you can buy.
-It means you get almost identical performance as the MacBook Pro for $300 less, which is almost unheard of in the laptop world.
+However, in 2020, Apple gave the MacBook Air the same M1 chip as the 13-inch MacBook Pro, making a big difference to the MacBook Air's power to offer similar performance for $300/£300 less, which is almost unheard of in the laptop world.

-We say almost identical performance because the MacBook Air is totally fanless.
-While that means it can't quite hit the peaks of the MacBook Pro, it means it is completely silent at all times, even under load.
+We say similar identical performance because the MacBook Air is totally fanless so can't quite hit the peaks of the MacBook Pro 13-inch.
+However, this means it is completely silent at all times, even under load.
 If you love your laptops quiet, that’s great news.

 Aside from being the cheapest MacBook available, it’s also the lightest, weighing in at 2.8 pounds.
 And like the MacBook Pro, you get excellent battery life of over 11 hours – and that was from a looping video test in our review, so it should last even longer in normal usage.
 Combined, the low weight and high longevity make it exceedingly portable.